-A component of the filename is not a directory, or the filename itself is not a directory if directory mode was specified.
+A component of the filename is not a directory.
 On some platforms, encent is returned instead.

 There is no space left on the device (if write access was specified).

 Searches the path Path (a list of directory names) until the file Filename is found.
 If Filename is an absolute filename, Path is ignored.
 Then reads Erlang terms, separated by '.', from the file.